(As we adapt our service in line with the latest government guidance on COVID-19, this information is subject to change).

 My contract does not end until the summer but I have left and will not be returning.
 Do I still need to pay rent?

 This will depend on the type of contract you have and what is included.
 If you are living in a rented property, you will likely be in an Assured Shorthold Tenancy.
 You can only end these agreements early if a break clause is included.
-Check your contract and contact the Student Accommodation office on firstname.lastname@example.org if you're not sure.
+Check your contract and contact the Student Living Welfare and Support Team on firstname.lastname@example.org if you're not sure.

 It is common for a break clause to require you to find a replacement tenant, which is unfortunately unlikely at this time.